Are Papillon fragrances tested on animals?

 Yes, our products are inspired by/directly equivalent fragrances of the original products, packaged under the Papillon trademark.

 The same fragrance corporations that design and supply fashion houses of fine fragrance compounds (perfume oil) also supply us with the compounds.
-Not all players in our industry however use these corporations and or they buy the cheapest inspired by version they can find.
-At Papillon we ignore price and our aim is to find the closest possible match by only comparing samples supplied by the best corporations we can find.
+Not all players in our industry however use these corporations and or they buy the cheapest inspired by version they can find (mostly synthetic).
+At Papillon we ignore price, our aim is to find the closest possible match by only comparing samples supplied by the best corporations we can find.
 All our perfumes use the maximum potential dosage (+20% perfume oil) to ensure optimal longevity.

 Why does Papillon perfume cost so much less that original branded products?